• Free shipping on all orders

 Temperament: Energetic, intelligent, loyal & loving, alert, protective

-Affectionately known as a Pitahoula to those who love ‘em, the Catahoula and Pitbull mix is a relatively new and rare hybrid dog breed that is finally finding much-deserved popularity in the United States.
+Affectionately known as a Pitahoula, the Catahoula and Pitbull mix is a relatively new and rare hybrid dog that has finally found much-deserved popularity in the United States.

-An intense and striking breed, the Catahoula and Pitbull designer dog breed is not for the inexperienced owner.
-The ultimate combination of beauty, brawn, and brains, the Pitahoula is bound to keep you on your toes.
+They are not for the inexperienced owner.
+As the ultimate combination of beauty, brawn, and brains, the Pitahoula is bound to keep you on your toes.

-If you’re seeking a unique designer breed to add to your family, keep on reading this in-depth article that’s all about the Catahoula and Pitbull mix.
+If you’re seeking a unique designer breed to add to your family, keep on reading to determine if the Catahoula and Pitbull mix is suitable for your home.

 Divider 1